eduardogott/Discord-Bot/README.md

 - !gcreate {channel} {number_of_winners} {prize} - Creates a giveaway with the provided info
 - !gdelete {id} - Deletes a giveaway based on its message ID
 - !greroll {id} - Rerolls a giveaway based on its message ID
+- !gend {id} - Ends a giveaway prematurely, based on its message ID

 ## Leveling